-Everyone!
-Even when you are finally out of debt, decreasing your expenditure in some areas will leave you with more money to spend on things you want more.
+Everyone can gain from saving money!
+Even when you are finally out of debt, if you can save money in some areas, you will have more left to spend on other things.

-There are whole web sites devoted to living on less money, so this page just lists some ideas to get you started.
+There are whole web sites devoted to living frugally, so this page just lists some money-saving ideas to get you started.

 - Draw up a weekly meal plan so you know what is for dinner and don’t end up getting a take-away